mweyamutsvene/momentum-helm/angular.md

 - a grid with 3x3 and borders using CSS

 Bonus:

 - detect a win
 - beautiful styles
 - utilize `for` loop(s) to create the board

+## Angular Lesson 2

+1. *ngIf
+1. *ngFor
+1. *ngFor - trackBy
+1. ng-container
+1. *ngModel - needs imported via `import { FormsModule } from "@angular/forms";` and added to `imports` in `app.module.ts`
+1. Creating a component - orient to files
+    - go over css
+    - templateUrl vs template
+    - adding a component manually
+1. activity - create two components

-## Angular Lesson 2 - Adding Ant Design
+## Angular Lesson 3 - Adding Ant Design

 1. ngStyle
 1. ngClass